Traxyco/starter-bot-telegram/README.md

 # [DEPRECATED]

 This starter kit is deprecated.
-If you want to connect your bot to Telegram, please go on [Recast.AI website](https://recast.ai), go on your bot, and connect it to Twilio through `Run` tab > `Bot Connector`.
+If you want to connect your bot to Telegram, please go on [Recast.AI website](https://recast.ai), go on your bot, and connect it to Telegram through `Run` tab > `Bot Connector`.

 We recommend you to use our new Starter-kit to code your bot.
 You can choose one of those: